-IPS Summer Program in Rome: June 18–28, 2019
+IPS Summer Rome Program

 This course will use the unique environment of Rome as the external context with all its historical and contemporary relevance.
-While the days in Italy will be largely immersive and experiential, the course will also include theological, practical, and reflective elements.
+While the days in Rome (and Assisi) will be largely experiential, the course will also include theological, practical, and reflective elements.
 Students will prepare for the pilgrimage events by completing the course readings in the five weeks prior to the experience.
-In addition to course readings, personal narrative material, didactic and student participation and presentations, there will be specific experiential/spiritual/reflective activities during the process including: journaling/engagement with art and history/prayer and reflection at pilgrimage churches in Rome and beyond/meditative walking/Soul Collage, etc.
+In addition to course readings, personal narrative material, didactic and student participation and presentations, there will be specific experiential/spiritual/reflective activities during the process including: journaling/engagement with art and history/prayer and reflection at pilgrimage churches in Rome and beyond/meditative walking/Nature Immersion, etc.